West Virginia EBT Deposit Schedule for 2025

 Why Your EBT Deposit Might Be Late and What to Do

-Several issues can cause a delay in your monthly EBT deposit.
+Several issues can cause a delay in your benefits, shifting your expected EBT deposit dates.

 Computer-System Problems

-Delays in federal government funding can directly impact SNAP benefit timelines.
-If Congress does not approve appropriations on time, the USDA has limited ability to fund the program.
-Past government shutdowns have forced West Virginia to adjust its issuance dates and warn recipients of possible delays once contingency funds run out.
+Delays at the federal level can trickle down to your benefit issuance.
+If Congress does not approve funding on time, the USDA has a limited ability to fund SNAP.
+Past government shutdowns have forced states to alter the SNAP payment dates and warn households of potential delays once contingency funds run out.

 Do EBT Benefits Expire or Roll Over?